hackers-terabit/ggitm/README.md

 # ggitm
 Good guy in the middle - transparent HTTPS redirection

-This project is currently  under initial development.
+### WARNING:This project is currently under development and testing,there are bugs and incomplete feautres.

 ## Description